-Connecting a Module
+Connecting a module

+Wiring charts

-Wiring charts Port numbering on the wiring charts
+Port numbering on the wiring charts

-The port number listed on the wiring charts is useful in tracking down faults during a Maintenance session where error codes appear on a Norstar telephone display (see Alarm codes on page 389).
-The port numbers (for example: "XX12") on the Trunk Cartridge and Station Module wiring charts have two components:
+The port number listed on the wiring charts is useful in tracking down faults during a maintenance session where error codes appear on the alarm telephone display.
+Refer to Alarm codes on page 438.

+The port numbers (for example: XX12) on the Trunk Cartridge and Station Module wiring charts have two components:

-- "XX" corresponds to the number that appears on the face of the Expansion Cartridge port that the Trunk Module or Station Module is connected to. - digits (for example "01" or "12") identify an individual port number associated with that module.
+- XX corresponds to the number that appears on the face of the Expansion Cartridge port that the Trunk Module or Station Module is connected to. - digits (for example, 01 or 12) identify an individual port number associated with that module.